buildpacks/rfcs/text/0000-multi-api-lifecycle-descriptor.md

 Platforms may use the contents of the `io.buildpacks.lifecycle.apis` label when deciding which `CNB_PLATFORM_API` to use, or validating whether a buildpack is compatible with a given builder image.

 ### `pack`
-`pack inspect-builder` should display deprecated, supported, and experimental API information when it is available.
+`pack inspect-builder` should display deprecated and supported API information when it is available.

 ## Backwards Compatibility